Boobae-Vivian/E-COMMERCE-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 - df.shape – Returns the dataset's dimensions (rows and columns).
 The dataset contains 350 rows and 11 columns.
 - df.info() – Provides a summary of the DataFrame, including data types and memory usage.
 The output confirms that all columns have the correct data types.
-- df.isnull().sum() – Counts missing values in each column.
-The result shows that the Satisfaction Level column has two missing values.
 - df.duplicated().sum() – Identifies duplicate rows.
 The output confirms that no duplicate records are present.
+- df.isnull().sum() – Counts missing values in each column.
+The result shows that the Satisfaction Level column has two missing values as seen in the B snapshot below highlighted in a yellow rectangular shape.
 - df['Satisfaction Level'].value_counts() – Examines the Satisfaction Level column to understand its unique categories and their frequencies.
 The results reveal three distinct categories:
   - Satisfied: 125 occurrences